alirezafshar/angular-workshop/README.md

 # Angular Workshop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.
-In this code I have Tested the basic codes in Angular.
+In these set of codes I have tested the basic concepts in Angular.

 ## Development server